Wall Street Pummels Yum China Holdings Inc. (YUMC) After Recent Earnings Report

 Sponsored

-YUMC currently public float of 402.37M and currently shorts hold a 2.49% ratio of that float.
-Today, the average trading volume of YUMC was 2.78M shares.
+The average price from analysts is $54.91, which is $5.24 above the current price.
+YUMC currently public float of 402.37M and currently shorts hold a 2.54% ratio of that float.
+Today, the average trading volume of YUMC was 2.29M shares.

 YUMC’s Market Performance

-YUMC stocks went down by -5.71% for the week, with a monthly drop of -2.52% and a quarterly performance of 11.50%, while its annual performance rate touched -12.53%.
-The volatility ratio for the week stands at 2.69% while the volatility levels for the past 30 days are set at 2.99% for Yum China Holdings Inc. The simple moving average for the period of the last 20 days is -3.56% for YUMC stocks with a simple moving average of 3.40% for the last 200 days.
+YUMC stocks went up by 0.61% for the week, with a monthly drop of -1.36% and a quarterly performance of 3.63%, while its annual performance rate touched -16.22%.
+The volatility ratio for the week stands at 3.83% while the volatility levels for the past 30 days are set at 3.01% for Yum China Holdings Inc. The simple moving average for the period of the last 20 days is 0.90% for YUMC stocks with a simple moving average of 7.39% for the last 200 days.

 Analysts’ Opinion of YUMC